matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

  * Join Point is a point in your base application which is a suitable target.
  * Pointcut is a way to identify one or more Join Points in your application.
  * Advice is an action to take.
  * Weaving is the application of Advice to Pointcuts.
+(I'm going to call this application / applying).

 Spring Aspect Oriented programming is implemented using dynamically generated proxies.
 This allows the invocation of methods to be advised.